Z2gK/hhc24-writeup/README.md

 ![Orientation](files/Prologue/start.png)

-Links to write-ups for challenges:
+Links to write-ups for most of the challenges (only Act 3 is not complete):
 1. [Prologue - Silver and Gold for all](Prologue.md)
    - [First Terminal](Prologue.md#first-terminal)
    - [Elf Connect](Prologue.md#elf-connect)